A Promising Intersection of Excited-State-Specific Methods from Quantum Chemistry and Quantum Monte Carlo: Theory

 \subsection{Wave Functions}

 The wave function ansatzes we use in our VMC optimizations are constructed from a preceding set of quantum chemistry calculations.
-In particular, we obtain molecular orbitals from a recently developed SS-CASSCF, \cite{Tran2019,Tran2020} which uses a density matrix-based variational principle to track individual states during CASSCF's CI and orbital relaxation optimization steps.
-When successfully converged, SS-CASSCF can avoid root-flipping and obtain orbitals tailored specifically for the targeted state.
-We then employ sCI, specifically heatbath CI, \cite{Holmes2016,Sharma2017} to generate a set of the most important determinants for a state from a larger active space of our state-specific orbitals.
-We emphasize that converging the sCI is unnecessary and that in practice we often need only the first few hundred to few thousand most important determinants for effective initial wave functions within VMC.
-With the addition of one- and two-body Jastrow factors, we arrive at the form of the multi-Slater Jastrow (MSJ) ansatz that we use for all the molecules we consider in this work.
+In particular, we obtain molecular orbitals from a recently developed SS-CASSCF approach, \cite{Tran2019,Tran2020} which uses a density-matrix-based scheme to track individual states during CASSCF's CI and orbital relaxation optimization steps.
+This tracking approach overcomes root-flipping and obtains orbitals tailored specifically for the targeted excited state.
+We then employ sCI, specifically heatbath CI, \cite{Holmes2016,Sharma2017} to generate a set of the most important determinants for the state from an expanded active space within the now-state-specific orbital basis.
+We emphasize that converging this sCI is unnecessary and that in practice we often need only the first few hundred to few thousand most important determinants for use within VMC.
+With the addition of spline-based one- and two-body Jastrow factors, we arrive at the form of the multi-Slater Jastrow (MSJ) ansatz used for all the molecules considered in this work.

 We construct the Jastrow factor $\psi_J$ with splines for the functions $\chi_k$ and $u_{kl}$.\cite{Kim2018} As we will show in our results, only limited numbers of the determinants $D_i$ are needed to obtain highly accurate excitation energies in many molecules.